R3D0_WEB3

 To maintain coherence during the design process, we defined four foundational principles:

-Make technology invisible — Web3 should operate in the background, not become a barrier to adoption.
+Technology should operate in the background, not become a barrier to adoption.

-Guarantee transparency — Provenance and lifecycle data must be accessible, verifiable, and trustworthy.
+Provenance and lifecycle data must be accessible, verifiable, and trustworthy.

-Users own the asset — Users hold both the physical material and its digital representation (NFT), reinforcing trust and long-term value.
+Users hold both the physical material and its digital representation, reinforcing trust and long-term value.

 These principles served as our north star — ensuring alignment between technology, user needs, and product purpose.